 What steps do I need to consider to ensure the accuracy or reliability of the patient note?

-AI may “hallucinate,” misinterpret information, or introduce biases2.
-As a result, you should review the medical notes transcribed by AI scribes because of the significant risk that incorrect information may become part of the patient’s medical record.
-Colleges also generally require physicians to review their records to ensure accuracy and completeness.
+AI may “hallucinate,” misinterpret information, or introduce biases.
+As a result, you should review the medical notes transcribed by AI scribes to prevent incorrect information from becoming part of the patient’s medical record.
+Colleges also require physicians to review their records to ensure accuracy and completeness.

-A patient who is injured as a result of an error in an unreviewed chart entry may launch a hospital complaint, College complaint, human rights complaint, or a legal action depending on the nature of any harm they have suffered and the impact of the alleged inaccuracy.
+A patient who is injured because of an error in an unreviewed chart entry may launch a hospital complaint, College complaint, human rights complaint, or a legal action depending on the nature of any harm they have suffered and the impact of the alleged inaccuracy.

 While it is possible the AI scribe company could also bear some responsibility for injury resulting from an inaccurate transcription, the terms of use will often require physicians to review and take responsibility for any chart entry.